dcts/12startups12months/README.md

 - **chess month**: how far can one go when learning chess fulltime for 1 month?
 Document journey.
 - **design month**: UX / UI, learn Figma.
 - **blockchain month**: Solidity, Rust, Holochain
+- **QWOP Ai**: revisit this funny game and make it work, then, inspired by code bullet, do video on youtube (maybe)?

 # Stackoverflow Questions to self answer
 - apple mapkit js missing a lot of easy documentation